 - 1. Possession with intent to distribute or distribution of alcohol, drugs, an unauthorized controlled substance or a copy-cat substance as defined by law or by board policy (Law enforcement will be contacted) - 2.
 Possessing, brandishing, pointing, or discharging a firearm, pellet gun or any other projectile-type Weapon (Law enforcement will be contacted) - 3.
 Setting a fire or attempting to set a fire (Law enforcement will be contacted) - 4.
-Assault and battery of a school employee (Law enforcement will be contacted) - $5. \ Sexual \ assault \ ({\tt Law \ enforcement \ will \ be \ contacted})$ - Possession of any knife, brass knuckles or other object that violates state law (Law enforcement will be contacted) - 7.
-Flagrant refusal to follow an administrative directive, such as to leave campus, submit to a search or comply with an oral command and battery - 8.
+Assault and battery of a school employee (Law enforcement will be contacted) - 5.
+Sexual assault (Law enforcement will be contacted) - 6.
+Possession of any knife, brass knuckles or other object that violates state law

+- 7. Flagrant refusal to follow an administrative directive, such as to leave campus, submit to a search or comply with an oral command and battery - 8.
 Aiding, abetting or concealing any of the above misbehaviors results in punishment as a principal participant